 The military health system is responsible for more than 1.4 million active-duty and 331,000 reserve personnel, with 54 hospitals and 377 military clinics around the world.
-Split among the Navy, Army and Air Force, each with its own doctors and hospitals, the service has been targeted for years for overhaul to reduce redundancies and save costs.
+Split among the Navy, Army, and Air Force, each with its own doctors and hospitals, the service has been targeted for years for an overhaul to reduce redundancies and save costs.

 The department has already started moving administrative functions under one bureaucracy, called the Defense Health Agency, which is slated to take over the service branch hospitals in 2021.

 The budget for the next fiscal year is still being developed and final decisions have not yet been made, a Department of Defense spokeswoman, Lt.
 Col. Carla Gleason, said in an email.
 “Any reforms that do result will be driven by the Department’s efforts to ensure our medical personnel is ready to provide battlefield care in support of our forces and to provide the outstanding medical benefits that Service members, retirees, and their families deserve,” she said.